Syriac versions of the Bible: Later Syriac versions

 The Philoxenian was probably produced in 508 for Philoxenus, Bishop of Mabbug in eastern Syria.
 This translation contains the five books not found in the Peshitta: 2 Peter, 2 John, 3 John, Jude, and the Apocalypse.
 This translation survived only in short fragments.
 It is designated by syr^{ph}.

-Harclensis is designated by syr^{h}.
+The Harclean Syriac version of the Bible is designated by syr^{h}.
 It is represented by some 35 manuscripts dating from the 7th century and later; they show kinship with the Western text-type.

 According to some scholars the Philoxenian and Harclensis are only recensions of Peshitta, but according to others they are independent new translations.